Email FacebookTwitterMenu burgerClose thin

 Tips for Estate Planning

 • Consider talking to a financial advisor about the benefits of creating a QTIP trust and what gaps in your estate plan may need to be filled.
-If you don’t have a financial advisor yet finding one doesn’t have to be complicated.
-SmartAsset’s financial advisor matching tool makes it easy and convenient to connect with professional advisors in your local area.
-It takes just a few minutes to get your personalized advisor recommendations online.
-If you’re ready then get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Knowing what you’ve got coming from Social Security is a key factor as you pursue estate planning.
 Use a free Social Security calculator to get a good estimate of how much the federal government will be giving you each month.